uktrade/govuk-frontend-django/docs/template-tags/breadcrumbs.md

 ## Usage

-To use the breadcrumbs, you need to load the `govuk_frontend_django` template tag library and then use the `gds_breadcrumb`tag.
+To use the component, you need to load the `govuk_frontend_django` template tag library and then use the `gds_breadcrumb`tag.

 There are 2 ways you can use this tag, either by passing through the items to the tag, or by building the items with the `gds_breadcrumb_item` tag.